ljarneving/BunSessions/README.md

         // Path requested by client.
         const path = new URL(request.url).pathname

-        // Header for the responses
+        // Headers for the responses
-        const header = new Header()
+        const Headers = new Headers()

         // Returns the active session of the client or creates a new session if no active session exits. const session = syncSessionsWithRequest(request)

-        // To send a cookie to the client with the session id - use the cookie property of the session instance. header.append("Set-Cookie", session.cookie)
+        // To send a cookie to the client with the session id - use the cookie property of the session instance.
+        Headers.append("Set-Cookie", session.cookie)

         if(path === "/") {
-            return new Response("Index", { header, status:200 })
+            return new Response("Index", { Headers, status:200 })
         }

         // Minimal example of a route for posting login credentials.